mcandre/vagrant-windows-haskell/README.md

 # WARNING

-Some packages such as `happy` appear to be broken in i386 AKA x86 Windows.
+Some packages such as happy and clock appear to be broken in i386 AKA x86 Windows.
+This limits portability for HLint and Shake respectively, which depend on these broken packages.

 # VAGRANT CLOUD